 vendredi → Venus

-However, with the Christianisation of Gaul, Saturn disappeared in favour of the Sabbath, hence samedi (sambati dies), while the day of the Sun was replaced by the day of the Lord (dies dominicus) which became dimanche.
+However, with the Christianization of Gaul, Saturn disappeared in favor of the Sabbath, hence samedi (sambati dies), while the day of the Sun was replaced by the day of the Lord (dies dominicus) which became dimanche.
 The Anglo-Saxon countries have kept the original forms for the last two days of the week.

 Months of the year in French